bagustris/detect-segment-cough/README.md

 ```
 # detect cough:
 bagus@L140MU:detect-cough$ /usr/bin/python3 detect_cough.py -i sample_recordings/cough.wav
 /home/bagus/.local/lib/python3.8/site-packages/sklearn/base.py:329: UserWarning: Trying to unpickle estimator LabelEncoder from version 0.22.1 when using version 1.0.2.
 This might lead to breaking code or invalid results.
 Use at your own risk.
-For more info please refer to:
+For more info, please refer to:
 https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations
   warnings.warn(
 /home/bagus/.local/lib/python3.8/site-packages/sklearn/base.py:329: UserWarning: Trying to unpickle estimator StandardScaler from version 0.22.1 when using version 1.0.2.
 This might lead to breaking code or invalid results.
 Use at your own risk.
 For more info please refer to: